passcod/blook/monthly-update/2018/sep-10.md

 to him!
 That did mean that there was no more time for the project.

-I spent a few evenings reviewing the entire source and looking through all issues and pull requests, then made my first release on Sunday 19th.
+I spent a few evenings reviewing the entire source and looking through all issues and pull requests, then made my first release on Sunday 19th, and another one on Sunday 9th after a little more coding to smooth over old PRs.
 I hope to work through more of the issues as we go through, but I am very aware that this is yet another project on top of my stack of already pending stuff, so I'm pacing myself with a lot of care.